Libensemble/libensemble/docs/overview_usecases.rst

   initiated in a single Python file referred to as a *calling script*. ``sim_f`` and ``gen_f`` functions are also commonly configured and parameterized here.

+* **User function**: A generator, simulator, or allocation function.
+These functions are python functions that govern the libEnsemble workflow.
+They must implement the API for each respective user function, but otherwise can be created or modified by the user. libEnsemble comes with many examples of each type of user function.

+* **Executor**: The executor can be used within user functions to provide a simple, portable interface for running and managing user tasks (applications).
+  There are multiple executors including the ``MPIExecutor`` and ``BalsamMPIExecutor``.
+  The base ``Executor`` class allows local sub-processing of serial tasks.

 * **Submit**: Enqueue or indicate that one or more jobs or tasks needs to be launched.
 When using the libEnsemble Executor, a *submitted* task is executed immediately or queued for execution.